-This year Seeds started with new series of coast cleaning & environmentally aware camps for everyone that want sto discover Iceland in a different way.
-These camps include workshops about pollution, understanding where it comes from and more important, how to make little changes in our lives that will benefit environment in the future.
+This year SEEDS started with new series of coast cleaning & environmentally aware camps for everyone that want sto discover Iceland in a different way.
+These camps include workshops about pollution, understanding where it comes from and more important, how to make little changes in our lives that will benefit the environment in the future.

 We also opened different topics about the environment, connecting them with problems from our own countries.
 In this camp, the participants were from Germany, Italy, Russia and Slovakia, Hungary and Slovenia.